Why Apply to Mansfield?

 We are a short walk from the science area and University libraries, but in a quiet position near the University Parks.
 See this map of Oxford to find out where we are located in relation to other University buildings and places in the city.

-We offer accommodation for all years of your course
+We offer accommodation for all years of your undergraduate course

 Our food is some of the best in Oxford